Winchester (CDP), New Hampshire

-Winchester is a census-designated place (CDP) and the main village in the town of Winchester in Cheshire County, New Hampshire, United States.
+Winchester is a census-designated place (CDP) and the main village in the town of Winchester, New Hampshire, United States.
 The population of the CDP was 1,606 at the 2020 census, compared to 4,150 in the entire town.

 Geography

 The CDP is in the central part of the town of Winchester, on both sides of the Ashuelot River, a tributary of the Connecticut River.
 The northern edge of the CDP is north of Clark Road, Old Westport Road, and Spruce Lane, while the eastern edge follows Forest Lake Road and extends east along New Hampshire Route 119 as far as Scotland Road.
 The southern border of the CDP follows Roaring Brook, Mirey Brook, and the Ashuelot River to a tributary brook that is west of the densely settled part of the town.

 New Hampshire Route 10 is the main road through the CDP, leading north 13 mi to Keene and southwest 7 mi to Northfield, Massachusetts.
 Route 119 follows Route 10 through part of the CDP, but leads east 14 mi to Fitzwilliam and west 6 mi to Hinsdale.
 New Hampshire Route 78 leaves Route 10 just south of the CDP and leads south 14 mi to Orange, Massachusetts.

 According to the U.S. Census Bureau, the Winchester CDP has a total area of 7.7 km2, of which 0.02 sqkm, or 0.28%, are water.